hermesgen/clio/docs/roadmap.md

   Enable a simplified `blog mode` where all content is treated as blog posts under the root path (`/`).
   - Blog mode filters index to show only blog-type content associated with the root section.
   - Content lives at `/{slug}/` instead of `/{section-path}/{slug}/`.
-  - Site can switch between normal mode (multi-section) and blog mode (single chronological feed).
+  - Site can switch between structured mode (multi-section) and blog mode (single chronological feed).
   - Intended for users who only need a single, continuous blog without sections or mixed content types.

 - [ ] Tag-based navigation and indexes **(Status: Backlog)**